Get all the information you need about Lufthansa baggage policy, allowance, fees, and restrictions.

 Lufthansa carry-on baggage allowance

-According to the Lufthansa baggage policy, your carry-on baggage allowance will depend on your travel class.
+According to the Lufthansa baggage policy, your carry-on baggage allowance will be based on your travel class.
 You can carry 1 personal item and 1 or 2 carry-on bags free of charge (1 for Economy and Premium Economy, and 2 for Business and First)—subject to size and weight restrictions.

 Lufthansa Carry-on Baggage Allowance—All Fares and Routes